Social media stories are limited-time posts

 Whether you’re creating your 1st story post or looking to engage your audience further, here are 11 ideas to inspire your posts.

-Remember, stories on Instagram and Facebook are vertical video or image like in the panel above.
+Remember, stories are vertical like in the panel above.
 So that’s something to keep in mind when you’re taking photos or video.

 If you’ve read my other articles about social media, introducing yourself tends to be my favorite tip.
 And stories are a great place to do it.